ejedev/PyRecover/README.md

 - PyInstaller

 # Current Status
 Currently, a very crude backend and the recovery script have been finished.
-Currently the known issues is the data file not deleting after it uploads itself to the webserver.
+Known issues include the data file not deleting after it uploads itself to the webserver.

 # How to use this program
 - Clone the repo and upload the files in the "Site" folder to your website.
 - Run the python script and build a recovery file.
+- Note: The recovery file includes all libraries and Python.
+The target computer doesn't need anything installed.
-- Run the recovery file on the computer you desire to recover the passwords of and check your website.
+- Run the recovery file on the target computer then check your webserver (index page.)

 # Future plans
 - GUI for the builder